 Many universities and colleges offer bachelor’s degrees in education, including more specific programs such as early childhood education, if you want to become a preschool or elementary school teacher, for example.

-There’s many different options and programs out there, depending on what teaching path you want to pursue.
+There are many different options and programs out there, depending on what teaching path you want to pursue.

 If you want to become a teacher in a specific subject, such as science, history, or art, then it’s a good idea to minor in the subject you’re passionate about.
 This way you’ll be very well equipped and qualified to teach your future students everything they need to know.